King's Bench Walk, London: Chambers in King's Bench Walk

+1 King's Bench Walk houses 1KBW, specialising in family law.
+Former members of 1KBW have included Baroness Hale, Sir Andrew McFarlane and Dame Judith Parker.

+2 King's Bench Walk houses the London office of 2KBW.
+Founders in 1953 included Norman Skelhorn.
+Practice areas include crime, family, civil, immigration, courts martial, inquests and public inquiries.

 4 King's Bench Walk has been home to various sets of barristers over the years.
 However there is now only one, 4 King's Bench Walk Chambers (known as 4KBW) headed by Gavin Holme.
 4KBW is one of the last remaining true common law chambers, with barristers with expertise in every area of the law.
 In addition there is a firm of solicitors, Preiskel Solicitors, who specialise in media and telecommunications law, and a private residence on the top floor.
-Notable former residents of number four include Sir Harold George Nicolson KCVO CMG, diplomat, author, diarist and politician and Sir Ralph Norman Angell, lecturer, journalist, author, and Member of Parliament.
+Notable former residents of number four include Sir Harold George Nicolson, diplomat, author, diarist and politician and Sir Ralph Norman Angell, lecturer, journalist, author, and Member of Parliament.

+5 King's Bench Walk, or 5KBW is engaged in defence and prosecution work at every level of the criminal justice system.

+6 King's Bench Walk was established in the 1930s and was a barristers' chambers for some 50 years, before those chambers moved to College Hill in the City of London in June 2013, to become known as 6KBW College Hill.

+7 King's Bench Walk houses the front entrance of 7KBW, who occupy several buildings.
+They are advocates and advisers in commercial disputes.
+3 Pump Court and 7 King’s Bench Walk merged in 1967, and former members include Lord Denning, Lord Brandon, Lord Goff, Lord Hobhouse, Lord Justice Andrew Longmore, Sir Julian Flaux, Sir Clive Freedman, Sir Christopher Butcher and Sir Simon Picken.

+9 King's Bench Walk is the office of 9KBW, specialising in high-level and general criminal cases, regulatory, animal protection, extradition and immigration work.

+10 King's Bench Walk houses 10KBW on the ground floor, with teams specialising in civil, criminal, disciplinary and regulatory, family and immigration law.

+11 King's Bench Walk.
+The chambers at 11 King's Bench Walk was founded by Derry Irvine, whose pupils included Tony Blair and Cherie Booth.
+11KBW now specialises in commercial, employment, media and public law.
+Resident barristers have included Lord Sales, Dame Karen Steyn, Sir Jonathan Swift, Sir Clive Sheldon, Sir Akhlaq Choudhury, Sir John Cavanagh, Sir Charles Bourne, Eldred Tabachnik and Philippe Sands.

-12 King's Bench Walk is home to the chambers of Paul Russell QC, commonly known as 12KBW.
-12KBW was led in the early 20th Century by Montague Berryman QC.
+12 King's Bench Walk is home to the chambers of Paul Russell, commonly known as 12KBW.
+12KBW was led in the early 20th century by Montague Berryman.
 Gerald Gardiner, Baron Gardiner and Peter Rawlinson, Baron Rawlinson of Ewell previously practised from this set.
 12KBW now occupies both number 12 and number 13 King's Bench Walk, and is a top-ranked set for personal injury, industrial disease, travel, and related areas of law.
+Shabana Mahmood was a barrister at 12KBW.